Documentation

 <option value="my value 1">my value 2</option>

-Validator::check_ip(string $ip) - checks whether a variable is the IP number.
-If so - it does nothing if you do not - interrupt the script.
+Validator::isIp(string $ip) - checks whether a variable is the IP number.
+Returns a boolean.

-Validator::check_integer(int $data, bool $param) - check if a variable is an integer.
-The variable $param allows you to set whether checked integer can be negative or not. $param = false - non-negative variable, $param = true variable may be negative.
-If so - it does nothing if you do not - interrupt the script.
+Validator::isInteger($data, bool $allowNegative = false) - check if a variable is an integer.
+The variable $allowNegative allows you to set whether checked integer can be negative or not.
+Returns a boolean.

 Example 1:

-If name or email from $_POST will be empty, the function will abort the script.
+If name or email from $_POST is empty, it returns false.

 Example 2:

-In the example above, if any value of $ _POST array is empty, the function will abort the script.
+In the example above, if any value of $_POST array is empty, it returns false.

 Request::get($value=NULL) - function handles $_GET.